metatensor/metatrain/docs/src/advanced-concepts/preparing-generic-targets.rst

     a Cartesian vector.
 The ``rank`` field specifies the rank of the target.
 For Cartesian vectors, the rank is 1.
 Other possibilities for the ``type`` are ``scalar`` (for a scalar target) and ``spherical`` (for a spherical tensor).
-- ``num_properties``: This field specifies the number of independent properties in the target that need to be learned.
+- ``num_subtargets``: This field specifies the number of sub-targets that need to be learned as part of this target.
 They are treated as entirely equivalent by models in metatrain and will often be represented as outputs of the same neural network layer.
     A common use case for this field is when you are learning a discretization of a continuous target, such as the grid points of a band structure.
-In this case, there are 10 properties.
+In the example above, there are 10 sub-targets.
+In ``metatensor``, these correspond to the number of ``properties`` of the target.

 A few more words should be spent on ``spherical`` targets.
 These should be made of a certain number of irreducible spherical tensors.
 For example, if you are learning a